 RPPF student pianists share their gifts in multiple concerts throughout Tampa Bay, Clearwater, and St. Petersburg at many different venues.
 There are live performances on WUSF FM radio.
 All participants are encouraged to participate.

 What pianos and pianists do for fun!

 Our annual Piano Extravaganza features lighthearted works in a fun-filled program that everyone looks forward to year after year.

 Another audience favorite: all RPPF participants perform in this thrilling musical marathon that celebrates their skill and artistry.

 The University of South Florida in Tampa is thirty minutes from the Tampa International Airport (TPA).
 The campus is large, beautiful, very safe, and easy to navigate on foot.
 Food courts, cafeterias, and excellent grocery store are on-campus within walking distance.
 A free bus service goes to selected off-campus locations for other excellent food options and shopping.

 The Music Building is a modern and open structure with all Steinway grands and an intimate concert hall with excellent acoustics.
 Practice rooms are plentiful; teaching studios and classrooms are attractive and well designed.

 Dorm accommodations are apartment-style: four single bedrooms share two bathrooms, a small living area, and a full kitchen.
 Linens are provided.
 Wi-Fi is free and laundry facilities are nearby.

 Fun Group Excursions

-Soak up the sun and relax with a fabulous tropical garden, the calm and clear Gulf of Mexico, two swimming pools, magical skies, sunset, and a scrumptious dinner.
+Soak up the sun and relax with a fabulous tropical garden, the calm and clear Gulf of Mexico, two swimming pools, magical skies, sunset, a scrumptious dinner, and July 4th celebrations!